eric-software-engineering/Approach-to-Agile/README.md

 **Q - You have been part of the team for 6 months, every sprint story has been slipping by 10-20% completeness, what could you suggest are possible causes of this?**

 Is the team motivated enough?
-The core of motivation is within these three elements:
+The pillars of motivation are:

 - **Mastery** : people want to get better at what they do.
 Are they given the opportunity to sharpen their tools and learn new technologies/techniques?
 - **Autonomy** : Do the team members feel trusted and empowered?